 A professional contractor can evaluate your cooling system and help you understand how to respond to the certain rise in R-22 refrigerant prices.
 Ernst Heating & Cooling provides expert service to Hamel, Alton, Glen Carbon, Highland, Greenville and Troy.

 Our goal is to help educate our customers in Hamel, Alton, Glen Carbon, Highland, Greenville, and Troy, Illinois and surrounding areas about energy and home comfort issues (specific to HVAC systems).
-For more information about R-22 refrigerant and other HVAC topics, download our free Home Comfort Resource guide.
+For more information about R-22 refrigerant and other HVAC topics, visit our blog.